All Episodes

 Look beneath the surface.

-See, what it's just like the environmental movement.
+See, it's just like the environmental movement.

-The environmental movement wants us to believe that their only concern is us and the planet and cleanliness, anti-pollution, fresh water, plenty of animals, no extinct species, people living at one in happiness and in communion with each other,
+The environmental movement wants us to believe that their only concern is us and the planet and cleanliness, anti-pollution, fresh water, plenty of animals, no extinct species, people living at one in happiness and in communion with each other.

 When it comes to stem cell research and embryonic stem cell research, precisely because there is no evidence it works.